aspnetzero/documents/docs/en/HealthChecks.md

       "HealthChecks": [
         {
           "Name": "MyCompanyName.AbpZeroTemplate.Web.MVC",//your app name
+          "Uri": "http://localhost:62114/healthz"/* your_project_url/healthz
-          "Uri": "http://localhost:62114/healthz"//you should change your url before you publish project }
+			you should change that url before you publish your project*/ }
       ],
       "EvaluationTimeOnSeconds": 10,